davsucks/chef-workshop/README.md

 Once you've managed that, we're still not quite done.
 You might have noticed in the documention for the `rbenv` cookbook references to LWRPs, or Lightweight Resources and Providers.
 LWRPs are essentially like functions that allow you to define custom state.
 So, for example, we need to use the `rbenv_ruby` LWRP to tell Chef to build Ruby 2.2.2 for us as the global ruby version.
 Read the documentation and add the necessary lines to your recipe to make this happen.

 ### Verifying that Ruby was installed
 Here is where the magic of Test Kitchen comes into play.
-First run `$ kitchen list` to view the status of your VM.
+First run `$ kitchen list` while in the `/cookbook` directory to view the status of your VM.
 It should say, 'Not Created'.

-You can create the VM and apply your changes from your cookbook by running the commands below while in the `/cookbook` directory:
+You can create the VM and apply your changes from your cookbook by running the commands below:

 ```
 $ kitchen create
 $ kitchen converge
 ```

 `$ kitchen converge` will apply your `run_list` to a created instance.
 Any time you make a change to the recipe, just run this command.
 If you need to make a change to your `.kitchen.yml` file, however, you will need to destroy and recreate the VM for your changes to take effect.
+Just know that converging will take a while the first time you do it; after that it will only apply the changes you made to your runlist since the last time you converged.
+Keep an eye out for errors, or help others while you wait.

 #### Manual Testing
 To manually check that Ruby was installed, you can execute `$ kitchen login` to ssh into the box, and run `$ ruby -v`.
 It should print `2.2.2` to the console -- if it doesn't, keep updating your recipe and converging until it works!